sid-sundrani/face-check-in-check-out/README.md

 is classified with a very high confidence metric (d > 1.5) his embedding is added to the database and SVM is re trained.

 files:
 main.py classfies and records time a person was seen inside, from camera #1. main_2.py classfies and records time a person was seen outside from camera #2.
 The video feeds fed in this project were just two pre recorded but can easiliy be extended to live capture.
-Additionally, this process is fast enough to run live.
+Additionally, this process is fast enough to run live at 480p.